KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 -  The notes fields are optional and can contain any type of information

+- If you have :ref:`added contracts <add-a-contract-label>` to the vendor you're ordering from, you will have an option to choose which contract you're ordering these items under.

--  If you're ordering standing items (items which arrive regularly) then you will want to check the 'Orders are standing' box for this basket.
+-  If you're ordering standing items (items which arrive regularly), check the 'Orders are standing' box for this basket.

-   -  Note that any one basket cannot contain both firm and standing orders.
+   -  Note that one basket cannot contain both firm and standing orders.

 -  You can choose to create items either upon placing the order, upon receiving the order, or upon cataloging the item.
 If you choose an